-Built for automotive manufacturers, Connected Vehicles platform is connecting over 20 million vehicles across 150 countries.
+Built for automotive manufacturers, the Connected Vehicles platform connects over 20 million vehicles across 150 countries.

 Background